Enhance Your Amazon Customer Feedback and Your Reputation as a Seller

 If a feedback comment has one of the listed problems, but the automated service rejects your submission, you are able to open a case with an Amazon representative to review the comment.
 However, an Amazon representative told me that if you send customer feedback cases to Amazon service representatives and the representatives as well as the automated service reject your submission, your account is likely to be reviewed by Amazon and in some cases, suspended.
 There are risks in submitting customer feedback cases to live Amazon representatives.

-Why Is Feedback Important
+Why Is Feedback So Important on Amazon?

-- Feedback from customers gives you valuable data about your reputation
+Feedback from customers gives you valuable data about your reputation.

 If a product that you sell has a bad rating, you should take a look at the reviews and see what they indicate about your business processes.
 The packaging of the product could become damaged in transit, which means changing the packaging you ship out your product in.
 You may need to change shipping carriers if your products are arriving late.
 It very well could be the product itself, so you should test your on-shelf product and discard any defective units or send back to the manufacturer or liquidated.

-I don't know how Amazon's algorithm chooses the buy box winner, but many insiders and selling sources have pinpointed the category umbrellas that make up the algorithm and customer feedback is one of them.
+I don't know how Amazon's algorithm chooses the buy box winner, but many insiders and selling sources have pinpointed the category umbrellas that make up the algorithm, and customer feedback is one of them.
 If someone else who is also selling your product has a higher price, but is winning the buy box, their customer feedback rating may be higher, thus making them a more trustworthy company to purchase from.
 Companies that have over 1% in their Order Defect Rate (ODR) are less likely to win the buy box than those that do not have over 1%.
 I tell you this because negative feedback is taken into account in the ODR.

-- Amazon will suspend or close your account if your feedback rating is too low
+Amazon will suspend or close your account if your feedback rating is too low.

 Your seller reputation is crucial to your survival on Amazon.
 Without positive ratings, Amazon is within their right to remove you from their platform as a seller for not upholding their Amazon policy of being a good seller for the platform.

-- Feedback is public
+Feedback is public.

 It is in your best interest to maintain positive feedback.
 The longevity of your business reputation may give you a better chance at owning the buy box over your competition.
 Even though this feedback may not show on a product's detail page, consumers can still access the reviews via your storefront's Amazon page.
 A reply to negative feedback within 24 hours that is concise and courteous can sway a potential consumer into buying from you by showing your business cares and is attentive to their dissatisfied customers.